 If you are making QR codes, ACME recommends that you consider the following points when evaluating a QR code generator or creation service.
 This is especially true for 'free' standard QR codes or QR codes containing information meant to be shared privately.

 Make sure your QR code generator has history.
 Use a known or established QR code generation service.
 Don't just grab a free app that has a few thousand downloads, or a web page that came up at the top of your search.
-ACME has been around for over 5 years.
+ACME has been providing QR code services since 2015.

 Make sure QR code generator encrypts your information.
 More specifically, look for affirmation that the QR code generator service you're using is encrypted over https.
 This can be as simple as having your browser signal security with a 'lock' icon next to the site.
 In rare cases even this can be misleading if the SSL certificate is self-signed or nearing expiration, or if your browser does not protect you well enough from mixed protocol pages.
 If in doubt, ask for confirmation from technical staff that you personally trust.
 ACME's API for QR code generation is over secure SSL and always will be.